Leading order relativistic chiral nucleon-nucleon interaction: Results and discussion

-This momentum-dependent term is desired to achieve a reasonable description of the $^1S_0$ channel for momenta around $m_\pi$, as shown in the previous studies~\cite{Soto:2007pg,Long:2013cya}, where the $(\vec{p}^2+\vec{p}'^2)$ term is promoted on phenomenological ground and the dibaryon field is introduced to deal with its resummation.
-We note that this term has the same form as the NLO contribution of the NR chiral potential~\cite{Epelbaum:1999dj}.
-It is clear that Lorentz invariance rearranges some of higher order contributions in the NR potential to leading order in the covariant potential.
-The same is true for the other partial wave potentials with $J\leq1$.
-This mechanism is also behind the improved description of the $^3P_0$ and $^1P_1$ partial wave phase shifts.
+This momentum-dependent term is desired to achieve a reasonable description of the $^1S_0$ channel for momenta around $m_\pi$, as shown in Refs.~\cite{Soto:2007pg,Long:2013cya}, where the $(\bm{p}^2+\bm{p}'^2)$ term is promoted on phenomenological grounds and the dibaryon field is introduced to deal with its resummation.
+This term has the same form as the NLO contribution of the NR chiral potential~\cite{Epelbaum:1999dj}.
+Lorentz invariance rearranges some of the higher order contributions in the NR potential to leading order in the relativistic potential.
+This mechanism is also behind the improved description of the $^3P_0$ partial wave phase shifts, where one contact term exists in the $V_{3P0}$ at LO, which has the same form as the NR NLO potential.

-For $^3P_1$ and the coupled $^3S_1$-$^3D_1$ partial waves, relativistic corrections are much more suppressed.
-For instance, the relativistic correction of $V_{3D1}$ is suppressed by $1/M_N^4$ at least.
-As a result, the description of these partial waves are similar to that of the LO Weinberg approach.
+For the $^1P_1$ and $^3P_1$ partial waves, although, there is one similar contact term as the $^3P_0$ case, the description of phase shifts is almost the same as in the LO NR case.
+The reason is that the one-pion-exchange contribution could already describe the $^1P_1$ and $^3P_1$ partial waves rather well.
+Numerically, we find that the contribution from the contact term is rather small.

-Fig.~\ref{Fig:PSdes} shows that the relativistic LO potential provides a description of the partial wave phase shifts with a similar quality as the NLO non-relativistic chiral force, which, however, has four more LECs.
-From this, one concludes that the relativistic chiral nuclear force can provide a more efficient description of the phase shifts.
+For the coupled $^3S_1$-$^3D_1$ partial waves, the relativistic corrections are much more suppressed.
+For instance, the relativistic correction of $V_{3D1}$ is suppressed by at least $1/M_N^4$.
+As a result, the descriptions of these partial waves are similar to those of the LO Weinberg approach.

-We have checked the cutoff dependence of the aforementioned $^1S_0$ and $^3P_0$ partial waves and found that both are cutoff independent, mainly because of the leading relativistic corrections.
-This is consistent with Refs.~\cite{Nogga:2005hy,Epelbaum:2012ua} where one introduces an extra $C_{3P0}|\vec{p}||\vec{p}'|$ term in $V_{3P0}$ to achieve cutoff independence, though our scattering equations are different.
+Furthermore, in Fig.~\ref{Fig:PSdesJ2}, we present the description of the $J=2$ phase shifts, where only one-pion-exchange diagrams contribute.
+Using the same notation as Fig.~\ref{Fig:PSdes}, we study the results obtained with $\Lambda=750$ MeV as a central value and the variation bands obtained with the cutoff varying from $500$ MeV to $1000$ MeV.
+The non-relativistic LO results from Ref.~\cite{Epelbaum:1999dj} are also shown for comparison.
+We can see that they are almost the same, as expected from Eq.~(\ref{Eq:1S0VLSJ}), where the relativistic corrections of the OPEP are largely suppressed.